 The data locked up in disconnected processes do not support the needs of an organization, which can benefit from cross-managing governance, compliance, risk management, and internal controls.
 Untapped data is useful for implementing business process and best practices for planning and budgeting, forecasting and financial closing, performance management, and achieving process improvement through automation and technology.
 All of these functions and processes are part of the financial controller’s leadership role.

-A few rules of thumb for enabling the financial controller to rise to the challenge:
+Rules of thumb for enabling the financial controller

 - Improve processes through automation and technology: It’s not a given that firms can close their books within a week, a month, or even a year.
 Instead of using manual processes or spreadsheets, successful financial controllers automate processing and recurring tasks where they can: building workflows; automating reconciliations, allocations, intra-company eliminations; and importing data from multiple ERP systems.
 Most companies remain far from what’s known as a virtual close, where fully integrated systems enable real-time financial statements on demand.
 Current best practices dictate that the controller transform processes altogether, making use of technology and people to maximize efficiency.
 Skilled controllers can further streamline and automate key closing tasks such as consolidation and reporting with cloud-based applications.
 These are easier than ever to deploy, use, and manage, leaving controllers and staff with more time to devote to strategic activities.